Merkoba/Meltdown/arguments.md

 ### max-tabs

-Max number of tabs to keep open
+Max number of tabs to keep open.
+0 to disable

 Default: 100